EMS Refresh User Experience using Microsoft SharePoint

 Nottingham Trent University now have an engaging, easy-to-use SharePoint site, which hosts their ISO 14001 system and associated environmental documents.

-NTU’s new SharePoint site is open to all staff and students and has been designed to ensure suitability for all user groups.
+NTU’s new Microsoft SharePoint site is open to all staff and students and has been designed to ensure suitability for all user groups.
 The new design has been created in line with the University’s branding guidelines to provide a visually appealing and engaging user experience.

 Additionally, NTU’s ISO 14001 system documentation was updated and consolidated helping to streamline the management system processes.